-- 5. (i) The Governing Body may elect to a Supernumerary Fellowship:- - (a) any person who holds a Research Fellowship in the College for the duration of her Fellowship; - (b) any person of distinction who is a member of Congregation.
-She shall be elected for seven years and thereafter be re-elected for successive periods of seven years except that reappointment shall be for a shorter time if retiring age will be reached in less than seven years.
-She shall hold office until the end of the academic year in which she attains the age of sixty-five, save that where she occupies in the University a stipendiary office or appointment which provides for a later retiring age, the Fellowship may be held until the end of the academic year in which she attains the age of sixty-seven.
-A Supernumerary Fellowship shall lapse if the Fellow ceases to be a member of Congregation. - (ii) A Supernumerary Fellow shall not be entitled to any emoluments from the College in respect of her Supernumerary Fellowship, but the Governing Body may, if it think fit, assign to her residence, with or without payment, or other privileges.
+- 5. a) The Governing Body may elect to a Supernumerary Fellowship: - i. any person who holds a Research Fellowship in the College for the duration of her Fellowship; - ii. any person of distinction who is a member of Congregation.
+She shall be elected for five years, or for the duration of the probationary period set by the University, if she occupies a stipendiary office or appointment in the University which provides for a probationary period, and thereafter be re-elected for successive periods of five years except that reappointment shall be for a shorter time if she would reach the age of retirement as defined in the University's regulations in less than five years.
+She shall hold office until the end of the academic year in which she attains the age of retirement, as defined in the University's regulations.
+A Supernumerary Fellowship shall lapse if the Fellow ceases to be a member of Congregation. - b) A Supernumerary Fellow shall not be entitled to any emoluments from the College in respect of her Supernumerary Fellowship, but the Governing Body may, if it think fit, assign to her residence, with or without payment, or other privileges.